Rahn20/spark-webclient/docs/README.md

 # Customer website

-You can find here all parts (all pages) that have been working on in the repo.
+You can find all parts (all pages) here.

 ## Login page

-Customer can log in using either email address and password or using his google account.
+Customer can log in using either email address and password or using google account.

 ![Login page](loginPage.png)

 ## Register page

-Customer register form.
+Customer can sign up here.

 ![register page](registerPage.png)